danabradbury/cognitoReference/README.md

     - Allowed Logout URLs must match the postLogoutRedirectUri.
     - Enable "Authorization code grant" and "Use a refresh token."

-3. Run the Spring Boot App
+4. Run the Spring Boot App

     - mvn spring-boot:run
     - Your API should start on http://localhost:8080.
     - Alternatively, use your IDE’s Spring Boot runner.

-4. Run the Angular App
+5. Run the Angular App

     - npm install
     - ng serve (or whatever your preferred Angular build command is)
     - Access the Angular app at http://localhost:4200.
     - Click Login to go through the Cognito Hosted UI and log in.

-5. Test the Protected Endpoints
+6. Test the Protected Endpoints

     - Sign up or log in with your Cognito user account.
     - Once authenticated, the Angular app retrieves an access token.
+You should see the user data as well as both the decoded access and id tokens.
-    - Try calling a protected endpoint using the smaple button .
+    - Try calling a protected endpoint using the sample button .
 You should see a successful response if your token is valid.
+Logout, try the endpoint again, you should recieve a 401 unauthorized response.

 ## Troubleshooting